 In open-loop planning, the current state \mathbf{x}0 is encoded to a latent representation \mathbf{z}0 .
 Then, the encoded latent representation is iteratively optimised through AM optimisation (see Eq.
-5) until the end-effector reaches the the target pose with tolerance of γ .
+5) until the end-effector reaches the target pose with a tolerance of γ .
 In closed-loop planning, while the latent representation is similarly optimised, a point cloud input for the collision predictor and the target pose in the objective function (see Eq.
-5) are updated from the current observation at each time step for reactive motion.
+5) are updated at each time step for reactive motion.